Battle of Salamanca: Background

 In April 1812, following the successful Siege of Badajoz during the allied campaign in Spain, Wellington and the greater part of the Anglo-Portuguese army marched north to expel Marmont's French army who had temporarily invaded Portugal.
 Following Marmont's retreat to Salamanca Wellington took position behind the Agueda and Coa rivers.
 In May, acting on Wellington's orders General Hill took a force of 7,000 men to destroy the bridge at Almaraz, breaking the only direct communications between Soult's and Marmont's armies.

 On 13 June Wellington crossed the Agueda and advanced eastward to Salamanca, a town that was a major supply depot for the French army.
 The French had converted three convents into powerful forts to defend the town and the bridge across the river Tormes.
 On 19 June the first battery opened fire but it was not until 27 June that, with two of the convents battered and in flames and with no sign of relief, the French troops asked for surrender terms.

 For several weeks Wellington found his movements north of Salamanca blocked by Marmont's army, which constantly swelled with reinforcements.
 With the armies often marching close together, separated by the river, and Marmont repeatedly threatening Wellington's supply line.
-Moving east, the French crossed to the south bank of the Tormes across another bridge at Huerta and by marching south then west hoped to turn the flank of Wellingtons' army.
+Moving east, the French crossed to the south bank of the Tormes across another bridge at Huerta and by marching south then west hoped to turn the flank of Wellington's army.

+Preceding the battle a letter from Wellington to Castanos was intercepted, stating Wellington's inability to hold his positions.
+This caused Marmont to try and force a battle, exaggerating his flanking attempt.

 By the day of the battle Wellington had decided to withdraw his army all the way back to Portugal, but observed that with the two armies marching parallel to each other, with the British on the inside line, the French became strung out and Marmont had made the tactical error of separating his left flank from the main body of his army.
 The Duke immediately ordered the major part of his army to attack the overextended French left wing.